-In the second stage, the shock-induced changes in imports/sales from labor-abundant and skillabundant countries then impact on domestic skill intensity.
+In the second stage, the shock-induced changes in imports/sales from labor-abundant and skill-abundant countries then impact on domestic skill intensity.

 We present the results for the IV regressions in Table 6.
-In the first-stage regressions - reported in columns (1) and (2) for the specification without year fixed effects and in columns (3) and (4) for the one including them - we find that the shocks have the expected signs: a positive supply shock from labor-abundant countries increases import intensity from this set of locations, and similarly for skill-abundant countries.
+In the firststage regressions - reported in columns (1) and (3) for the specification without year fixed effects and in columns (2) and (4) for the one including them - we find that the shocks have the expected signs: a positive supply shock from labor-abundant countries increases import intensity from this set of locations, and similarly for skill-abundant countries.
 These effects are highly statistically significant.
-Moreover, a positive supply shock from labor-abundant countries also increases import intensity from skillabundant ones, and vice versa.
-The Angrist-Pischke F-statistic is always above 15 for the firststage regressions with imports/sales from labor-abundant countries as dependent variable and above 11 when imports/sales from skill-abundant locations is instrumented.
-This indicates that both instruments provide independent exogenous variation and are sufficiently strong.54
+Moreover, a positive supply shock from labor-abundant countries also increases import intensity from skill-abundant ones, and vice versa.
+The Angrist-Pischke F-statistic is always above 11 for the first-stage regressions.
+This indicates that both instruments provide independent exogenous variation and are sufficiently strong.53

 We now turn to the second-stage results for the causal impact of supply-shock-induced increases in imported intensity on domestic skill intensity, which are reported in columns (5) and (6).
-The point estimate for the coefficient for importing from labor-abundant countries is now 5.51 to 5.81 and statistically highly significant.55 By contrast, the point estimate for the impact of offshoring to skill abundant countries is between -1.7 and -4.28 and only marginally significant.
+The point estimate for the coefficient for importing from labor-abundant countries is now 5.51 to 5.81 and statistically highly significant.54 By contrast, the point estimate for the impact of offshoring to skill abundant countries is between -1.7 and -4.28 and only marginally significant.
 The large increase in the magnitude of the coefficients compared to the OLS regression results (compare with columns (7) and (8) of Table 4) deserves a more detailed discussion.